 Duke Hospital Consults

 Our residents participate in a strong hospital consult service at Duke.
 This is a predominantly second and third year rotation, with some introductory experience for first years.
 The service is directed by Dr. Adela Cardones.
 Drs.
-Caroline Rao and Sarah Wolfe complete the consult team.
+Caroline Rao, Sarah Wolfe, and Navjeet Sidhu-Malik are also part of the consult team.
 Our residents see inpatients on the adult and pediatric inpatient service, in the Emergency Room, and help to coordinate referrals and calls from physicians from within and outside Duke.
 They read dermatopathology slides of inpatient cases with the dermatopathology team.
 They are actively involved in the daily care of our inpatients.

 Lincoln Community Health Center